 .
 These amenities and activities are available according to each individual’s schedule.

 Atmosphere and Dress

 At Menninger, the patients and staff function together as a community.
 Patients hold a weekly meeting to welcome new patients and staff, say goodbye to those leaving and to discuss issues of interest.
 Each day patients and staff meet to plan the activities for evenings and for trips into the community.

 Patients are encouraged to dress comfortably.
 Staff members dress in business and business casual attire.
 Patients tidy their own rooms and launder their clothes.

 During the first week to 10 days at Menninger, a patient’s needs are assessed and an individual treatment plan

 is created.
+All patients receive individual psychotherapy with senior clinicians three times per week.
 Patients are expected to take personal responsibility for their treatment and are involved in every phase, from planning to discharge.
 A Patient Education Forum is held each Saturday morning for all Clinic patients as well.